unclecode/crawl4ai/README.md

 ## Using the Local server ot REST API 🌐

 You can also use Crawl4AI through the REST API.
 This method allows you to send HTTP requests to the Crawl4AI server and receive structured data in response.
-The base URL for the API is `https://crawl4ai.com/crawl`.
+The base URL for the API is `https://crawl4ai.com/crawl` [COMING SOON].
 If you run the local server, you can use `http://localhost:8000/crawl`.
 (Port is dependent on your docker configuration)

 ### Example Usage

-To use the REST API, send a POST request to `https://crawl4ai.com/crawl` with the following parameters in the request body.
+To use the REST API, send a POST request to `http://localhost:8000/crawl` with the following parameters in the request body.

 **Example Request:**
 ```json